WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 16. Ponta de São Lourenço, our favorite hike in Madeira!

-São Lourenço looks very different to the rest of Madeira.
-Here there will be no forest, no levada nor waterfall.
+São Lourenço looks very different from the rest of Madeira.
+Here there will be no forest, no levada no waterfall.
 You will find a long wild peninsula with a rather dry landscape.
 However, it doesn’t make it less beautiful than the rest of the island.
-In fact this is one of our favourite places in Madeira!
+In fact, this is one of our favorite places in Madeira!

 This place is most famous to visit at sunrise, as is the easternmost point of Madeira.
 You can hike a stunning 7.4 km trail (round trip).
-At the tip of the Peninsula, almost like a mirage in a desert there is small restaurants and cafes.
+At the tip of the Peninsula, almost like a mirage in a desert, there is small restaurant and cafe.
 It almost looks like an oasis in the desert.
 What a place!

 If you do not feel like hiking back, you can even reserve a boat trip from the restaurant to head back to Madeira.
 More info here.